 NOMINATE AN ARTIST OR ORGANIZATION

 Each year, members of the public are invited to nominate outstanding individuals and organizations to receive a Governor’s Arts Award.
-Nominations for the 2025 awards open on Thursday, April 18, 2024, and close on Wednesday, June 5, 2024.
+Nominations for the 2025 Governor’s Arts Awards closed on Wednesday, June 5, 2024.

 Who is eligible?

 Artists or organizations that have made significant contributions to the arts will be considered to receive this award.
 Nominated artists do not have to reside in the state currently but must have significant ties to the state through some years of residency.
+Self-nominations are not accepted, but you can ask someone to nominate you.
 Awards are given once; previous recipients are ineligible.
 Also, no posthumous nominations will be accepted.
-If selected, the nominee must agree to receive the award at the ceremony to be held in February 2024 in Jackson, Mississippi.
+If selected, the nominee must agree to receive the award at the ceremony on February 6, 2025, in Jackson, Mississippi.

 Nomination and Selection Process